keeks-mtl/petiole/README.md

 - Comment section for registered users to discuss the plants and share tips.
 - Private messaging abilities for members to message other members to share information privately.
-- Pagination on search page.
+- Pagination on search page after search results.
 - Abiltiy to undo a "like".
 - Afiliate links to plant shops so users can buy plants they've seen.
 - Share plant ability (share plant card through social media).